 It seems that Charbagh in Isfahan is comparable in terms of the time of formation, the landscape and some physical and spatial features of the Champs-Elysée axis.
-Hence, further consideration will be given to this issue.
+Hence, further consideration will be given

 2-5.
 Comparative comparison of Isfahan Charbagh and Champs-Élysées streets in terms of construction and development time